Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 GWAS in populations of non-European ancestry

-The African American population is of particular interest because American men with African ancestry are at higher risk of prostate cancer than any other group.
-In addition, inherited variation at the 8q24 risk locus appears to contribute to differences in African American and European American incidence of disease.
+The African American population is of particular interest because American men with West African ancestry are at higher risk of prostate cancer than any other group.
 A handful of studies have sought to determine whether GWAS findings in men of European ancestry are applicable to men of African ancestry.
 One study interrogated 28 known prostate cancer risk loci via fine mapping in 3,425 African American cases and 3,290 African American controls.
 Another study examined 82 previously reported risk variants in 4,853 prostate cancer cases and 4,678 controls.
 The majority of risk alleles (approximately 83%) are shared across African American and European American populations.
+A GWAS meta-analysis of 10,202 cases and 10,810 controls of African ancestry found novel signals on chromosomes 13q24 and 22q12, which were uniquely associated with risk in this high-risk population.
+A study of 4,853 cases and 4,678 controls of African ancestry identified three independent associations that were subsequently replicated.
+All three variants were within or near long noncoding RNAs (lncRNAs) previously associated with prostate cancer, and two of the variants were unique to men of African ancestry.

 Statistically well-powered GWAS have also been launched to examine inherited cancer risk in Japanese and Chinese populations.
-Investigators discovered that these populations share many risk regions observed in African American men in other studies.[109,110,111] Additionally, risk regions that are unique to these ancestral groups were identified.
+Investigators discovered that these populations share many risk regions observed in African American men in other studies.[120,121,122,123] Additionally, risk regions that are unique to these ancestral groups were identified (refer to the National Human Genome Research Institute GWAS catalog).
 Ongoing work in larger cohorts will validate and expand upon these findings.

 Clinical study of GWAS findings

-An initial study of the first five known risk SNPs could not demonstrate that they added clinically meaningful data.
-In later trials, larger risk-SNP panels also could not demonstrate usefulness for a large proportion of the screening population.
-However, the small subset of men carrying large numbers of risk alleles, especially those with positive family histories, were at appreciably high risk of developing prostate cancer.[112,113]
+An initial study of the first five known risk SNVs could not demonstrate that they added clinically meaningful data.
+In later trials, larger risk-SNV panels also could not demonstrate usefulness for a large proportion of the screening population.
+However, the small subset of men carrying large numbers of risk alleles, especially those with positive family histories, were at appreciably high risk of developing prostate cancer.[124,125]

 Although the statistical evidence for an association between genetic variation at these loci and prostate cancer risk is overwhelming, the clinical relevance of the variants and the mechanism(s) by which they lead to increased risk are unclear and will require further characterization.
 Additionally, these loci are associated with very modest risk estimates and explain only a fraction of overall inherited risk.
+However, when combined into a PRS, these confirmed genetic risk variants may prove to be useful for prostate cancer risk stratification and to identify men for targeted screening and early detection.
 Further work will include genome-wide analysis of rarer alleles catalogued via sequencing efforts, such as the 1000 Genomes Project.
 Disease-associated alleles with frequencies of less than 1% in the population may prove to be more highly penetrant and clinically useful.
 In addition, further work is needed to describe the landscape of genetic risk in non-European populations.
 Finally, until the individual and collective influences of genetic risk alleles are evaluated prospectively, their clinical utility will remain difficult to fully assess.

 Inherited Variants Associated With Prostate Cancer Aggressiveness